hanxupz/fin2/CORS_FIX.md

 # Backend Deployment Fix for PostgreSQL and CORS Issues

 ## Root Cause
-The error `sqlalchemy.exc.NoSuchModuleError: Can't load plugin: sqlalchemy.dialects:postgres` indicates that:
-1. The PostgreSQL driver isn't properly installed
-2. The database URL format needs to be corrected
+The error `SyntaxError: invalid syntax` in `/app/app/core/database.py` indicates:
+1. The database.py file got corrupted during refactoring
+2. There are syntax errors preventing the app from starting
-3. The refactored backend structure needs proper deployment
+3. The backend container can't import the main application

+## Fix Applied
+✅ Created `database_clean.py` with correct syntax
+✅ Updated all imports to use the clean version
+✅ Fixed PostgreSQL connection string format
+✅ Enhanced error handling and logging

 ## Quick Fix Steps